ZCHAnalytics/AWS_Python_data-centralisation/README.md

 <a name="sql"></a>
 ## SQL Data Queries for Business Analysis
-Performing complex SQL data queries to extract business insights using PL/pgSQL (Procedural Language for PostgreSQL).
+Performing complex SQL data queries to extract business insights.
 - Dynamic SQL generation for altering column types.
 - Using Window functions, LAG and CTE for advanced analytical tasks.
 - Handling UUID, timestamp manipulations and datatype alterations.